securitycafe/ansible-webserver/README.md

 PHP in latest version (5.6.9).
 PHP will be build from source.
 It contains configuration files, PHP-FPM setup, OPCache setup, basic hardening and /etc/init.d script.

 ### - mysql
 Install MySQL community server in latest version (5.7.7).
 It will be installed from official MySQL repository.
 Contains configuration files and basic hardening.

+### - varnish
+Install Varnish in latest version.
+Contains configuration and basic setup including fix for CentOS 6.6

 ## Variables